 Mark E. Benden received his Bachelor of Science Degree in Biomedical Engineering from Texas A&M University.
 He also received his Master of Science Degree in Industrial Engineering with a specialization in Ergonomics and a minor in Safety Engineering from Texas A&M University and his PhD in Interdisciplinary Engineering at Texas A&M.

-Mr. Benden received certificate #706 from the Board of Certification in Professional Ergonomics Inc. as a Certified Professional Ergonomist.
-He is an active member of the Institute for Industrial Engineers, The American Society of Safety Engineers and the Human Factors and Ergonomics Society.
-Mark claims his greatest achievement was convincing his wife of 23 years, Teresa, to marry him.
+Dr. Benden received certificate #706 from the Board of Certification in Professional Ergonomics Inc. as a Certified Professional Ergonomist.
+He is an active member of the Institute for Industrial Engineers, The American Society of Safety Engineers, the American Public Health Association and the Human Factors and Ergonomics Society.
+Mark claims his greatest achievement was convincing his wife of 26 years, Teresa, to marry him.
 This union resulted in them being blessed with 3 wonderful sons, Travis, Justin and Luke.

 Certified Professional Ergonomist, October 1994, certificate #706 from the Board of Certification in Professional Ergonomics, Inc.

 NeoCon Gold Award 2013 – The Guardian Chair